yusufozgur/QuestionBank2FlashCards/README.md

 # QuestionBank2FlashCards
-Converts question and answer sheets with multiple chapters into a nice format that flashcard apps can import.
+Converts question and answer sheets into a nice format that flashcard apps can import.

-Often times students encounder question banks with multiple chapters and many questions with their answers, and they need to convert those question banks into flashcards by hand.
+Often times students encounder question banks with a large number of questions and their answers, and they need to convert those question banks into flashcards by hand.
+I aim to automate this process

 This script takes an example question bank such as the following.

 ```
 Page 1
-Chapter 1
 1. Question 1
 A) Answer 1
 B) Answer 2